replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.21, 1.22, 1.23, and 1.24

 ### New Features
 * Adds a `--port` flag to the `kots install` and `kots admin-console` commands to allow for overriding the local port on which to access the admin console.

 ### Improvements
-* Improves initial feedback when a preflight check passes.
+* A temporary success message is displayed if preflight checks pass for a version.

 ### Bug Fixes
 * Fixes a nil pointer panic when checking for updates if a file in the new release contains incomplete metadata information.